 Transformation through broad-based black economic empowerment and skills development is a strategic imperative and our approach to B-BBEE is based on equity and ownership, management and control, employment equity, skills development, preferential procurement, enterprise development and socioeconomic development.

-Imperial Logistics has received its 2013 certification as a Level 3 BBBEE* company, with a value add preferential procurement status of 137.5%.
+Imperial Logistics has received it’s 2017 certification as a Level 2 BBBEE company, with a value-add preferential procurement status of 125%.
 Value-add status enhances the group’s Preferential Procurement level which is higher than that of a Level 1 status supplier.
-Imperial Logistics was verified by AQRate verification services on the Generic Scorecard for the Road Freight sub-sector in November 2013.
+Imperial Logistics was verified by AQRate verification services on the Generic Scorecard for the Road Freight sub-sector in October 2017.

 ITTA promoted “The Year of the Artisan” in line with a call by Minister Blade Nzimande for closer collaboration between industry, education, Further Education and Training Colleges (FET’s) and government.
 It established a number of critical initiatives that will change the country’s technical training landscape significantly in the next few years.

 Imperial also introduced a model to facilitate training and workplace exposure opportunities for FET staff and teachers at our academies and dealerships.

 The Group has developed and operates three accredited technical training centres – Germiston Passenger Technical Training Academy; Wadeville Technical Training Academy, and Cape town Technical Training Academy.
 Training programmes that are presented are amongst others mechanical training for petrol, diesel, heavy trucks, motor cycle apprentices.